-Teaching and training your dog basic commands and cues is a fun and rewarding experience for both of you.
+Basic dog training is a fun and rewarding experience for both of you.
 It’s important to begin training your dog at an early age to get the foundations right before your puppy grows into an adult dog.
-Puppy training and teaching your dog is a great way to spend time together and can also be lots of fun!
+Find out how to teach your dog basic commands in our guide.

 Dogs are fast learners, and with your loving guidance, training your dog how to ‘come’, ‘sit’, ‘stay’ and even go to the toilet will nurture your relationship as well as encourage good behaviour.
 Well-trained dogs are less likely to stray, and generally have more comfortable and fulfilling lives compared to their untrained counterparts.

-Young puppies make eager pupils, so you can start training your dog as soon as you get them home.
+Young puppies make eager pupils, so you can start with basic dog training as soon as you get them home.
 It’s a myth that pups need to be at least six months old before they can be properly trained – the younger they are, the easier it is to teach them.
 Think of them as little furry sponges, waiting to soak up all the learning you can give them!

 Here you’ll find lots of advice on the basics of dog training.
 For more detailed and advanced dog training advice, try contacting a professional trainer.
 Visit The Coape Association of Pet Behaviourists and Trainers or the Association of Pet Dog Trainers for more information.